Exceptional professional care and home hygiene in Thibodaux LA supports stunning smiles, overall health

 Oral hygiene at the dentist’s office

 Routine visits to our office are a cornerstone of exceptional oral care.
 The “standard” is to schedule these visits once every six months.
-Dr. Le may recommend that you visit us more frequently if you are at risk of conditions that can adversely affect your oral and overall health.
+Dr. Palmer may recommend that you visit us more frequently if you are at risk of conditions that can adversely affect your oral and overall health.
 Risk factors and other reasons you may need to see us more often include:

 - Use of tobacco products

 - Pregnancy, which increases the risk of developing gum disease due to hormonal changes